halliwell2046/web-sprint-challenge-javascript-fundamentals/challenges/README.md

 4. Describe the four rules of the 'this' keyword.

+  1. If "this" is in the global scope of the function then it will be what is in the browsers window, or the window object.
+  2. If you call a function using a . operator then the object is "this"
+  3. "this" will call a unique object when using a constructor
+  4. when "this" is used with an => it keeps the same value of its parent.

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.